top of page

 Evening Drinks with LP Piak and 4 other Visiting Monks; Our 5 Resident Monks; Laity Offering Refreshments

-Delivery and Installation of Stupa 28 February
+Delivery and Installation of Stupa on 28 February

 Stupa Dhammagiri Delivery of Saddhamma Cetiya Chedi